netevert/sentinel-attack/detections/README.md

 ![coverage](https://github.com/BlueTeamToolkit/sentinel-attack/blob/master/docs/sentinel_attack_coverage.JPG)

-**DISCLAIMER:** Please note that this folder is work in progress and is constantly being updated.
-It is likely you will come across detections that might require some fine tuning to function 100%.
-If you spot any issues in the Kusto source code feel free to open an issue or submit a pull request.
+**Note:** Each detection rule in this folder has been individually tested and should work out of the box.
+However if you spot any issues in the Kusto source code feel free to open an issue or submit a pull request.

 ### Create Azure Sentinel detection rules